aesgu001/rshell/README.md

 Returning to the bash shell would require you to enter `exit` exactly the number of times you enter the previous command.

 2. The `echo` command will include quotation marks when printing quoted arguments.
-It cannot send text to a new or existing file using the `>` character, either.

-3. Connectors entered first will not return a syntax error.

-4. The `cd` command will not be executed successfully.
+3. The `cd` command will not be executed successfully.

-5. The `git commit -m <message>` command will not be executed successfully.
+4. The `git commit -m <message>` command will not be executed successfully.

 ### ls Bugs/Issues/Limitations